Advertising management: Setting media objectives

 With respect to reach objectives, planners must decide what proportion of the target market need to be exposed to the advertising message.
-It is not always be necessary to reach 100% of the target market.
+It is not always necessary to reach 100% of the target market.
 For new brands or brands with very low levels of awareness, it may be desirable to reach every member of the target market.
 However, for reminder type campaigns lower levels of reach may be all that is required.
 Reach objectives are normally framed in terms of a percentage of market.
-For example, a reach objective might read; To reach 50% of women aged 18-25 years.With respect to frequency objectives, the planner must determine the optimal level of frequency in order to achieve the desired communications objective.
+For example, a reach objective might read; To reach 50% of women aged 18–25 years.

+With respect to frequency objectives, the planner must determine the optimal level of frequency in order to achieve the desired communications objective.
 Media planners often work with rules of thumb for setting frequency objectives that are based on an extensive body of evidence drawn from research findings.
 For example, empirical evidence suggests that the average consumer needs to be exposed to a message at least three times before they become aware of the brand information.
 This is sometimes known as the 3+ Rule.
 To this basic benchmark of three exposures, media planners recognise that to achieve higher-level communication goals, such as persuasion and lead generation, higher levels of frequency are required.
 To achieve simple brand awareness, three exposures may be sufficient, but for consumers to act on that awareness, higher levels of exposure may be required.
 Some theorists have developed sophisticated decision models to assist with planning optimal frequency levels.

 Planners also need to consider the combined effects of reach and frequency (GRPs).
 In an intensive campaign, the schedule will utilise both broad reach (expose more people to the message) and high frequency (expose people multiple times to the message).
 The overall campaign weight has implications for budgets and for media selection.
 In an intensive campaign (heavy weight campaign), the media strategy is normally skewed towards main media, which remains the most cost efficient means of reaching large audiences with the relatively high frequency needed to create stable brand awareness levels.